 Apply to Teach SWI

-If you are interested in applying to be a Partner Instructor and currently teach at an undergraduate institution, please fill out this application (downloadable pdf solely for viewing purposes).
+If you are interested in applying to be a Small World Initiative® Partner Instructor (SWIPI) and currently teach at an undergraduate institution, please fill out this application (downloadable pdf solely for viewing purposes).
 Please note that you must submit your application through the online portal and may not submit an application via email or other means.

 If you are interested in applying to teach the course at a high school, please fill out this application (downloadable pdf solely for viewing purposes).
 Please note that you must submit your application through the online portal and may not submit an application via email or other means.
 For high school member benefits, please click here.